Batfar/calculator/README.md

-# calculator
+# Calculator

-Simple calculator with Dark mode
+A simple Calculator App built with HTML, CSS, and JavaScript.
+It also has a Dark Mode.